-Rate each element either Satisfactory (S) or Unsatisfactory (U) If element is rated U, please use the back side of this page to provide specific examples and dates to support your rating.
+If element is rated U, please provide specific examples and dates to support your rating.

-Ethical behavior Honest and trustworthy in all settings, adheres to honor codes (e.g. regarding testing, plagiarism, adherence to confidentiality rules, etc.) Attitude Clearly interested in learning, not selfish, shows concerns for other's welfare, caring, supportive of faculty, peers, staff, supervisors, etc. Self-control No inappropriate display of temper or overt frustration; pleasant demeanor; comfortable to be around; avoids arguments with peers, supervisors, staff faculty, customers, etc. Response to constructive criticism Positive and appropriate if coming from supervisors, peers, instructors, faculty, etc. in all settings.
-Verbal communication Word choice, tone, appropriateness for setting Body language and posture Appropriate for task, audience, setting Responsibility/ dependability Management of self, assigned tasks, and interactions with others and adheres to time and attention requirements in classes, clinics and other off campus activities.
+Ethical behavior Honest and trustworthy in all settings, adheres to honor codes (e.g., regarding testing, plagiarism, adherence to confidentiality rules, etc.) Attitude Clearly interested in learning, not selfish, shows concerns for other's welfare, caring, supportive of faculty, peers, staff, supervisors, etc. Self-control No inappropriate display of temper or overt frustration; pleasant demeanor; comfortable to be around; avoids arguments with peers, supervisors, staff faculty, customers, etc. Response to constructive criticism Positive and appropriate if coming from supervisors, peers, instructors, faculty, etc. in all settings.
+Verbal communication Word choice, tone, appropriateness for setting Body language and posture Appropriate for task, audience, setting Responsibility/ dependability Management of self-assigned tasks, and interactions with others and adheres to time and attention requirements in classes, clinics, and other off campus activities.
 Dress/hygiene Appropriate for academic/clinical US setting, conservative makeup, use of jewelry, cleanliness of body and clothing, and neat in appearance.
 Adheres to established dress code in all settings Care of facility Adheres to facility cleanliness/orderliness requirements; contributes to care of facility; avoids/prevents environmental damage

-This form does not override other existing Departmental or University policies Rev 01/2016
+This form does not override other existing Departmental or University policies $Rev\ 01/2016$